 - 2 cups orange juice

-- 1 cup coconut milk canned and I use Trader Joe’s light
+- 1 cup canned coconut milk light or full fat

 - 2 frozen bananas broken into chunks for easier blending

-- Place all ingredients into blender and blend until smooth and creamy.
+- Place pineapple juice, orange juice, and coconut milk into a blender.
+Add in bananas and blend until smooth and creamy.